gt-cs3220/gt-cs3220.github.io/assignment3.md

 You and your partner should submit the same version of the zip file.

-Please make it sure your code is running "tests/test5.hex" and submit the compiled version of test5.hex
+ Please make it sure your code is running all tests and set IDMEMINITFILE as test5.hex and submit the compiled version of  it.

  Grading:
  If your design does not pass synthesization and implementation, you will get only 50% of your score.